PhilShishov/Automated-UI-Tests/README.md

 # Automated-Unit-Tests

-Some of the automated unit tests using NUnit & Selenium WebDriver and build with Page Object Model.
+Some of the automated unit tests using NUnit & Selenium WebDriver and build with Page Object Model, triple AAA, fluent assertions.

 1.http://flagpedia.net/index - Iterate through a list of countries and take screenshot of each element
 and save it with a specific name